vinuchandygit/Getting_and_Cleaning_Data_Project/README.md

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 Activities recorded were:
-WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+- WALKING
+- WALKING_UPSTAIRS
+- WALKING_DOWNSTAIRS
+- SITTING
+- STANDING
+- LAYING

 Project Summary:
 The following is a summary description of the project instructions, which was to be recorded in R script called run_analysis.R
-1. Merges the training and the test sets to create one data set.
+*1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+*2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive activity names.
+*3. Uses descriptive activity names to name the activities in the data set *4.
+Appropriately labels the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+*5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.